 Painted Wooden Cleaner: Washing Soda.
 Mix 1 teaspoon washing soda into 1-gallon hot water and wash the floor with a mop, sponge, or soft-bristled brush.
 This solution can also be used to remove mildew.

 Oil Soap: Use according to package directions.

 Vacuum often to keep dirt from grinding into the floor finish or sticking to it.
 Wipe up spills immediately.
 A damp (not wet) cloth may be used on a well-sealed wood floor to wipe up food spills or mud.
 Wipe dry with cloth or paper towel.
 Clean when necessary with a solvent-based liquid wax for wood.
-Follow directions on container.
-Solvent removes dirt and old wax, and leaves a thin wax coating which must be buffed.
+Follow directions on the container.
+Solvent removes dirt and old wax and leaves a thin wax coating that must be buffed.
 Apply with:

-- A dry cloth, rubbing floor and refolding the clean part of cloth as dirt is taken up; hard on knees
+A dry cloth, rubbing floor and refolding the clean part of the cloth as dirt is taken up; hard on knees

-- Cloth over long-handled wax applicator, rubbing and refolding cloths as above
+Cloth over long-handled wax applicator, rubbing and refolding cloth as above

-- Buff wax left on floor: immediately if by hand; or after 20-30 minutes if with electric polisher.
+Buff wax left on floor: immediately if by hand; or after 20-30 minutes if with an electric polisher.